 Skip to content

-Benefits of Compaction in Data Lakehouse Performance:
+Benefits of Iceberg Compaction for Lakehouse Performance:

 • Enhanced Data Retrieval: Larger, consolidated files allow for more efficient I/O operations, reducing the time required to read data.